chgwyellow/sql_journey/note/date_time.md

 ### MONTHNAME

-It gives the actual name of month.
+Returns the name of the month.

 ```sql
 SELECT birthdate, MONTHNAME(birthdate) FROM people;